 Meals are still 50% deductible as long as they aren’t “lavish or extraordinary.”
 Why can you only deduct 50% of the cost?
 The IRS assumes you would eat, even if you didn’t have a business purpose for the meal, so they compromise and meet you halfway on the expense.

 You will need to meet several requirements to claim a business deduction for a meal.
 First, the meal must occur during the taxable year for the business.
-The business owner or an employee must be present during the meal and the client must be a current or potential client - previous clients are not allowed.
-If meal is part of an entertainment activity (i.e. a sporting event), you must have proof the meal was purchased separately from the cost of the entertainment event.
+The business owner or an employee must be present during the meal and the client must be a current or potential client previous clients are not allowed.
+If a meal is part of an entertainment activity (i.e., a sporting event), you must have proof the meal was purchased separately from the cost of the entertainment event.
 Business meals occasionally provided to employees for the convenience of employers used to by 100% deductible.
 Under TCJA, they are now 50% deductible.

 You can deduct 50% of meals at your place of business, at a separate venue, or even at your home.
 To do so, they must have a necessary relationship to your business activities.
-Expenses must be closely related to your business in order to be deductible.
+Expenses must be closely related to your business to be deductible.

 - Additional examples of business meals that are 50% deductible:

 - Meals for business meetings of employees, stockholders, agents, and directors

 - Any meal during business travel

 - Meals at a convention, seminar, or any business meeting even if the meals cost is not separately stated from the cost of the event.